 Your fuel capacity should be dictated by four things; your fuel economy, range required, weight available and how much you want to pay for fuel.
 Often, its a compromise between all four.

 4WD’s are not equal.
 A brand new, unloaded turbo diesel ute might get around 8L/100km.
 Take a 4.5 litre petrol Land cruiser though, and you can be looking at anywhere from 15 – 25L/100km.
 When planning a 4WD trip, you need to know how much fuel your 4WD is likely to consume.
+It’s actually really easy to work out – check this post out: How to accurately work out your 4WD’s fuel economy.

 Remember to factor the increase in fuel usage caused by loading your vehicle up, off road driving and at least 15 % safety margin.
 The difference betweeen driving a 4WD down the freeway at 110km/h to slogging along a soft beach can result in huge economy changes; up to 60%!
 When I first bought our 80 Series, I had fuel figures up to 35 litres/100km when it was being pushed up big dunes at Yeagarup.